adam-mehdi/adam-mehdi.github.io/_posts/2021-01-09-Image Similarity.md

 ## Final Words

-In this project, we predicted the most similar pet to an input pet and then interpreted that prediction with CAMs.
-In this final section, I will attempt to more precisely define "most similar" and explain why this nuanced definition holds practical consequences.
+In this project, we predicted the most similar pet and then interpreted that prediction with CAMs.
+To conclude, I will attempt to more precisely define "most similar" and explain why this nuanced definition holds practical consequences.

 The central insight in this project is that we can use a Siamese model's confidence in a prediction as a proxy for image similarity.
-However, "image similarity" in this context does not mean similarity images as a whole, but rather how obviously two images share the features that distinguish a target class.
-When using the `SimilarityFinder`, then, the classes with which we label our images affect which images are considered to be the most similar.
+However, "image similarity" in this context does not mean similarity in images as a whole.
+Rather, it refers to how obviously two images share the features that distinguish a target class.
+When using the `SimilarityFinder`, then, the classes with which we label our images affect which image is predicted to be the most similar.

 For instance, if we differentiate pets with breed as we did here, the `SimilarityFinder` might predict that two dogs sharing, say, the pointed nose that is distinctive of their breed, are most similar even if their other traits differ considerably.
-By contrast, if we are to distinguish pets based on another class, such as whether they are cute or not, the model might predict on similar floppy ears more than a pointed nose, since floppy ears would contribute more to cuteness.
+By contrast, if we are to distinguish pets based on another class, such as whether they are cute or not, the model might consider similar floppy ears more in its prediction than a pointed nose, since floppy ears would contribute more to cuteness.
 Thus, `SimilarityFinder` overemphasizes the features that are most important to determining the class on which it is trained.

-This variability of two images' predicted image similarity based on class is a useful feature if we are to apply `SimilarityFinder` to more practical problems.
-For instance, it would be useful as a heuristic for measuring the similarity between the CT scans of pneumonia patients to evaluate treatment options.
-If we can find the past patient with the most similar case of pneumonia and they responded well to their treatment, say, Cleocin, it is plausible that Cleocin would be a good treatment option for the present patient.
+This variability in predicted image similarity based on training label is a useful feature of `SimilarityFinder` if we are to apply it to more practical problems.
+For instance, `SimilarityFinder` would be a useful heuristic for finding the similarity between CT scans of pneumonia patients, as that similarity measure would help evaluating treatment options.
+To illustrate, if we can find the past patient with the most similar case of pneumonia and they responded well to their treatment, say, Cleocin, it is plausible that Cleocin would be a good treatment option for the present patient.

 We would determine the similarity of the cases from the CT scan images, but we do not want the model to predict similarity due to extraneous factors such as bone structure or scan quality; we want the similarity to be based on the progression and nature of the disease.
-Hence, it is useful to determine the features that will contribute to the prediction by specifying class label (e.g. severity and type of pneumonia) and to confirm that appropriate features were utilized by analyzing CAMs.
+Hence, it is useful to determine the features that will contribute to the prediction by specifying class label (e.g. severity and type of pneumonia) and to confirm that appropriate features were utilized by analyzing our CAMs.

 The purpose of this project was to implement an algorithm that can compute similarity on unstructured image data. `SimilarityFinder` serves as an interpretable heuristic to fulfill that purpose.
 For now, I am interested in applying that heuristic to medical contexts, providing extra data for such clinical tasks as matching pairs for interpretation of randomized control trials.
 More to come in subsequent posts.